serebrov/serebrov.github.io-hugo/content/posts/2018-01-11-aws-ec2-ssh-tunnel.md

 ## Example: Access RDS Database Through the EC2 Instance

-It is good idea to make RDS databases not available from the Internet, so they can only be accessed from the EC2 instances where applications are running.
+It is a good idea to make RDS databases not available from the Internet, so they can only be accessed from the EC2 instances where applications are running.

 On the other hand, during the development, it is convenient to have the database accessible from your local machine.
 It is easy to do it, running the following command: